Doing Software Escrows Right

 At least one commentator has pointed out problems associated with software escrows (and quasi-escrows that provide licensees with access to source code) and has concluded that such escrows might not be useful because of these problems.
 Although software escrows can pose certain problems (which is one of the reasons for this article), there are also practical solutions.
 The four most significant problems associated with escrows are (1) the know-how problem, (2) the build problem, (3) the flow-down problem, and (4) the update problem, each of which is discussed below, together with practical solutions.

 See H. Meeker, “Thinking Outside the Lock Box: Negotiating Technology Escrows,” The Computer and Internet Lawyer, Vol. 20, No. 9, p.6.

-The know-how and build problems
+The know-how and build problems of Software Escrows

 The licensee may not have the know-how to use the source code released from the escrow.
 The source code may be poorly documented or difficult to modify.
 Instructions for compiling the source code and building an executable program may be needed.
 Accurate configuration information may be needed to configure and run the software on a specific system or with other software.